 TinkerTool System 7

-There are currently no known issues for this product.
+There are currently no known problems that require additional documentation.

 Workaround: This is a known design flaw of the Privacy feature of macOS.
 The protection feature can be confused when working with multiple copies of the same application.
 Use the following steps to ensure that macOS grants permission to the intended copy of the software: